Veritas (political party): Establishment

-2005 election
+2005 general election

-The first test of Veritas' ambitions was the general election on 5 May 2005 where it had hoped to overtake UKIP as the primary party opposing the European Union.
-Although The Times newspaper had suggested that Veritas hoped to run candidates in every constituency in Great Britain, the party ended up fielding 65 candidates in England and Wales, polling 40,481 votes, an average of 623 (1.5%).
+At the 2005 general election Veritas had hoped to overtake UKIP as the primary party opposing the European Union.
+Prior to the election, The Times newspaper had reported that Veritas had selected 120 candidates, planning to stand in every constituency across Great Britain.
+The party ended up fielding 65 candidates in England and Wales, receiving a total of 40,481 votes (0.1%).

-Kilroy-Silk contested the constituency of Erewash in Derbyshire.
+Kilroy-Silk himself contested the constituency of Erewash in Derbyshire.
 He came fourth with 2,957 votes (5.8%); Liz Blackman was elected for Labour with 22,472.
-No Veritas candidates were elected; Kilroy-Silk was the only one to save his deposit.
+No Veritas candidates were elected; Kilroy-Silk was the only one to save his election deposit.

-In the subsequent Cheadle by-election on 14 July 2005 Les Leggett of Veritas polled 218 votes (0.6%).
+In the subsequent Cheadle by-election held on 14 July the Veritas candidate polled 218 votes (0.6%).

 Aftermath of 2005 general election

-In the wake of the poor showing in the general election, it was reported that there were many resignations from the party.
-Some discontented party members came to oppose Kilroy-Silk and formed the Veritas Members Association (VMA).
+In the wake of the poor showing in the general election, some discontented party members came to oppose Kilroy-Silk and formed the Veritas Members Association (VMA).
 One of its founders, Ken Wharton, challenged Kilroy-Silk for the leadership on 12 July 2005, during the Cheadle by-election campaign but his challenge faltered due to ill health.

-Kilroy-Silk resigned as party leader on 29 July.
-In a press statement he said "It was clear from the general election result – and more recently that of the Cheadle by-election – that the electors are content with the old parties and that it would be virtually impossible for a new party to make a significant impact given the nature of our electoral system.
+Kilroy-Silk resigned as party leader on 29 July 2005.
+In a press statement he said:

+"It was clear from the general election result – and more recently that of the Cheadle by-election – that the electors are content with the old parties and that it would be virtually impossible for a new party to make a significant impact given the nature of our electoral system.
 We tried and failed".

 Further resignations included that of his chief of staff, David Soutter, and deputy leader Damian Hockney.
-Hockney and London Assembly Veritas representative Peter Hulme-Cross (who, like Hockney, had defected from UKIP) subsequently formed the One London party.
+Hockney and Peter Hulme-Cross subsequently formed the One London party.

-A leadership election was held in September 2005.
+A leadership election was held at the party's inaugural Annual General Meeting (AGM) on 18 September 2005.
 Acting leader Patrick Eston defeated Foreign Affairs Spokesperson Colin Brown, and former boxer Winston McKenzie on a 22% turnout.
-This, combined with a poor turnout at the party's first Annual General Meeting, is believed to have brought about the subsequent resignation of Brown and the founders of the VMA.
-Eston appointed a new party chairman, Alan Ainscow, who resigned from that post and the party in November.
-As defections and resignations continued, a number of members and former members from Veritas and UKIP, including Anthony Bennett and Ken Wharton, formed a new party, the Popular Alliance in March 2006.
 Eston appointed a deputy, Howard Martin, who was the main Veritas Party spokesperson, and seemed determined to continue with the party, despite the depletion of the Veritas membership.